-The Honor Council Hearing will take place 10 - 15 school days after the student facing charges response to the investigator's report is due.
+The Honor Council Hearing will take place 10 - 15 school days after the response of the student facing charges to the Investigator's report is due.

 The Honor Council Hearing Panel (HCHP) will be composed of three members selected from the Honor Council: one faculty member and two student members.
-The faculty chair of the Honor Council, or his or her designee, is responsible for appointing members to the HCHP.
+The Faculty Chair of the Honor Council, or his or her designee, is responsible for appointing members to the HCHP.
 The faculty member serving on the HCHP will be responsible for chairing the panel.

-The HCHP may take one of two forms: either a conduct and sanctioning hearing or only a sanctioning hearing.
-A full hearing will be held when the student facing charges contests the Investigator's Report, while a sanctioning hearing will be held when the student facing charges accepts responsibility for the Honor Code violation found in the

-Investigator's Report.
-For either type of hearing, the student facing charges will have the opportunity to submit a written statement to the HCHP at least two school days in advance of the hearing.
+The HCHP may take one of two forms: either a full hearing (both conduct and sanctions) or a sanctioning hearing only.
+A full hearing will be held when the student facing charges contests responsibility as set forth in the Investigator's Report, while a sanctioning hearing will be held when the student facing charges accepts responsibility for the Honor Code violation found in the Investigator's report, but does not accept the recommended sanction.
+For either type of hearing, the student facing charges will have the opportunity to submit a written statement to the HCHP no later than five (5) school days in advance of the hearing.
 The student's written statement should be signed and submitted by the student, not by an advisor or other representative.
+The student also will have an opportunity to designate witnesses and provide evidence not previously considered, no later than five school days before the hearing.
+A student may request an adjournment of the hearing for up to ten (10) school days, which adjournment shall be liberally granted.

-In advance of a hearing, the HCHP will review the Investigator's report and the response of the student facing charges.
-The HCHP may request documents, require witnesses to testify at the hearing, and otherwise prepare for the hearing.
+In advance of a hearing the HCHP will review the Investigator's report and the response of the student facing charges.
+The HCHP may request documents, call witnesses to testify at the hearing, and otherwise prepare for the hearing.
+The HCHP will convene in person or telephonically to prepare for the hearing, including preparing questions for witnesses.
+The Faculty Chair will convey to the student the names of the witnesses requested to testify and any evidence provided to the panel, which was not considered by the Investigator.